haidargit/Python_Experiment-Salary_Conversion/README.md

 <table>
 <tr>
 <td>
-o We can fetch the example data from http://jsonplaceholder.typicode.com/users
+o We can fetch the example data from http://jsonplaceholder.typicode.com/users <br />

 o Join the fetched data with the salary data from JSON file by using their ids